-- The member has a diagnosis of Autism Spectrum Disorder (ASD) and a recommendation for ABA treatment made as a result of an evaluation at a Michigan Approved Autism Evaluation Center (AAEC).
-If the member is located out of the state of Michigan, the diagnosis requires all evaluation components listed in the Michigan Blue out-of-state Multidisciplinary Evaluation Checklist (MEC). - 2.
-[Note: This criterion includes cases in which the member has a diagnosis of Autism Spectrum Disorder (ASD) from a qualified health care professional, as defined below, and has begun but not yet completed the AAEC evaluation or all the components listed in the MEC. - a.
-A "qualified health care professional" is a professional who can conduct the diagnostic evaluation.
-Such professional is typically one of the following: pediatric neurologist, developmental pediatrician, board-certified pediatrician, board-certified child psychiatrist, fully licensed child psychologist, or medical doctor experienced in the diagnosis of ASD - 3.
+1. The member has a diagnosis of Autism Spectrum Disorder (ASD) and a recommendation for ABA treatment made as a result of an evaluation at a Michigan Approved Autism Evaluation Center (AAEC).
+If the member is located out of the state of Michigan, the diagnosis requires all evaluation components listed in the Michigan Blue out-of-state Multidisciplinary Evaluation Checklist (MEC).

+- 2. [Note: This criterion includes cases in which the member has a diagnosis of Autism Spectrum Disorder (ASD) from a clinician who is licensed and qualified to make such a diagnosis and has begun but not yet completed the AAEC evaluation or all the components listed in the MEC.
+Such clinicians are usually a neurologist, developmental pediatrician, pediatrician, psychiatrist, licensed clinical psychologist or medical doctor experienced in the diagnosis of ASD.
+State mandates may define eligible qualified clinicians. - a.
+Documentation of the diagnosis must be accompanied by a clinical note of sufficient depth that allows concordance with DSM-5 criteria for core symptoms of ASD.
+Please note: Autism screening measures indicate the level of risk for disability as opposed to the provision of a diagnosis.
+Screening measures are not appropriate standalone support for an autism diagnosis and should be followed up by an in-depth assessment, which should include an ASD-specific standardized assessment. - b.
+The comprehensive evaluation must rule out behavior/medical diagnoses that potentially have similar symptom presentations.
+This includes neurological disorders, hearing disorders, behavior disorders and other developmental delays. - 3.
 Member is within the age range specified in the applicable health plan's member service plan description or in the applicable state mandate for treatment.

-ABA TREATMENT ASSESSMENT:

-New Directions may authorize an ABA services assessment only if all of the following criteria are met:
+ABA SERVICE REQUEST FOR ASSESSMENT

+MUST MEET ALL OF THE FOLLOWING:
-- 1. Diagnostic Criteria as set forth in the current DSM are met; - 2.
-Hours requested are not more than what is required to complete the treatment assessment

-- 3. For initial ABA treatment assessment, the following baseline data must have been completed prior to or scheduled to be completed within 90 days of the assessment and be less than 5 years old - a.
-A detailed developmental and medical history, including medical records from prior clinicians; - b. developmental and cognitive evaluation - c. autism specific assessment that identifies the severity of the condition - d. adaptive behavior assessment completed within 8 months of start date of treatment - e.
-Neurological Evaluation - f. information applicable to state mandate - 4.
-Additional clinical rationale required for more than 8 hours of assessment codes 97151 and 97152.
+- ASD is provided and diagnostic criteria as set forth in the current DSM are documented in the medical record - 2.
+Hours requested are not more than what is required to complete the treatment assessment. - 3.
+For initial ABA treatment assessment, the following baseline data must have been completed prior to or scheduled within 90 days of the assessment.
+Baseline data must have been completed no longer than 5 years prior to the initial treatment assessment or as indicated below.
+Please see definitions section for more information. - a.
+A detailed developmental and medical history, including medical records from prior clinicians - b.
+Developmental and cognitive evaluation - c.
+Autism-specific assessment that identifies the severity of the condition - d.
+Adaptive behavior assessment completed within 6 months of start date of treatment - e.
+Neurological Evaluation - f.
+Information applicable to state mandate - 4.
+Additional clinical rationale is required for authorization of more than 8 hours of assessment codes 97151 and 97152 for the initial assessment

-Note Standardized psychological testing services are billed with specific psychological testing AMA-CPT code by eligible providers.
-Typically, a clinical psychologist is qualified to provide testing services.
+Note: Standardized psychological testing services are billed with specific psychological testing AMA-CPT code by eligible providers.
+Typically, only a clinical psychologist is qualified to provide testing services.

-INITIAL ABA SERVICE TREATMENT REQUEST:
+INITIAL ABA AUTHORIZATION REQUEST: